 Everyone wants to get more for less.
-This is true when it comes to saving money on groceries, gaming on the cheap, and certainly when buying a new computer.
-Computers can be extremely expensive.
-Which is why they’re one of the biggest areas where people strive to save money.
+This is true when it comes to groceries, gaming, and certainly when buying a new computer.
+Computers can be extremely expensive, which is why they’re one of the biggest areas where people strive to save money.

 What Are You Buying the Laptop For?